-Surgery to remove pancreatic cancer is a major operation.
+Surgery to remove pancreatic cancer is a major surgery.
 It’s very important to know just how far the cancer has spread before attempting this type of surgery.
 Sometimes it can be hard to tell how far the cancer has spread based on imaging tests alone.
 So, your healthcare provider may recommend laparoscopic surgery first.
 This can give your healthcare team a better idea of exactly how far the cancer has spread.
-This can help them determine if surgery to remove the cancer might be an option.
+This can help them decide if surgery to remove the cancer might be an option.

 Surgery to try to remove all of the cancer

 This is the most common surgery for removing tumors from the pancreas.
 It’s used for cancers in the head of the pancreas.
 In this complex surgery, your surgeon removes: